 Available in 3 sizes for various dog breeds.
 Waterproof, non-slip tabletop surface keeps dog stable while being shampooed and trimmed.
 A 330 lb. capacity.
 Rust-resistant steel arm and foldable legs.
 Includes mesh basket underneath for storage of tools and supplies.

 Legs feel wobbly and light while the table is heavy and sturdy.
 Arm sometimes breaks.

-Available in 3 different sizes for all dog shapes.
+A 30-inch-long table that is built from rust-resistant materials and features an adjustable grooming arm.
 Long legs include rubber feet for nonskid work.
 Grooming arm adjusts up to 40 inches.
 Legs are foldable for storage.

-Many owners had problems with the table arriving with broken or damaged screws, making assembly difficult.
+Some problems with the table arriving with broken or damaged screws, making assembly difficult.

 Smaller than some customers expected.
 A few tables arrived without the grooming arm.